flohil/wdio-workflo/docs/element.md

 To better understand the difference between using the `not` modifier and the `!` negation operator, take a look at the following code examples for the `wait` and `eventually` APIs:

-*If you don't understand these code examples, consider reading the [Explicit Waiting: `currently`, `wait` and `eventually` section](#explicit-waiting-currently-wait-and-eventually) of this guide first!*
+*If the below code examples make no sense to you, consider reading the [Explicit Waiting: `currently`, `wait` and `eventually` section](#explicit-waiting-currently-wait-and-eventually) of this guide!*

 ```typescript
 import { stores } from '?/page_objects';